 - where we serve the person, not the population

-To reduce homelessness, The Salvation Army is implementing a Quality of Life by Choice at the Quality Life Center.
+To reduce homelessness, The Salvation Army implemented a Quality of Life by Choice at the Quality Life Center.
 Watch the page in coming months as the community develops new procedures and policies to ensure efficient access to services throughout Sarasota County.

 This will give time to work out the minimum intervention, maximum choice plan of action toward housing (PATH).